munishrajora/ML-Profiling/README.md

 # ML-Profiling
-ML-profile help us to generate the Multiple ML model with two line of code to understand the  behavior of the model model
+ML-profile help us to generate the Multiple ML model with two line of code to understand the behavior of the Machine Learning model
+It supports classification and regression both with tabular Dataset functionality :
+              1. create_model (without hypyer parameter tuning)
+              2. model_with_tuned_param(hyper parameter tuning with RandomSearchCV )